dhuan/mock/doc/source/examples.rst

 .. note::

-   If you try these examples on your computer by copying/pasting the code snippets from this page, be aware that they'll only work if you have "mock" as a global executable.
+   If you try these examples on your computer by copying/pasting the code snippets from this page, be aware that it'll only work if "mock" is installed as a global executable.

 Delaying specific endpoints
 ---------------------------